Kiuwan logo

 ⚠️ New York

-New York’s status as a global financial hub, the presence there of numerous multinational corporations, and its role as a nexus for media, technology, and government make it an attractive target for cybercriminals.
-One of the most long-ranging New York software hacks was carried out against a county government.
+New York’s status as a global financial hub, the presence of numerous multinational corporations there, and its role as a nexus for media, technology, and government make it an attractive target for cybercriminals.
+One of the most long-ranging New York software hacks was conducted against a county government.

 On September 8, 2022, a cyberattack on Suffolk County, New York, disrupted county systems and government functions, with some still offline over a year later.
 The attack, which began in December of 2021 and ran unchecked for over nine months, compromised county records, including personal information.
 The attack may have exposed the private data of around 500,000 people.